jonnor/datascience-master/tip260/README.md

 Not needed?

-* autonomous vechiles
+* autonomous vehicles
 * special truck loading solution
 * knowing BastoFosen ferry traffic?

 Ideas

 * Use a service/API for traffic predictions?
 HERE, GoogleMaps

 ## Internal transporation
 Do we need to run also at night?
 Looks like no